 Authenticity can be achieved by digitally Signing a message with the private key from the sender.
 The recipient can verify the digital signature with the matching public key.
-Public keys are issued by a Certification (iSHARE).
+Certificates containing public and private keys are issued by a Certificate Authority.